ASecond-Order SpikingSSM for Wearables: Technical Appendix

 where

 To obtain an explicit update rule, we algebraically solve the coupled system by introducing the matrix inverse $S = (I + \Delta t^2 \Omega)^{-1}$.
 Substituting and simplifying yields:

 where

-This formulation highlights the stabilizing effect of the implicit method: the matrix $S = (I + \Delta t^2 \Omega)^{-1}$ is a Schur complement that acts as a preconditioner that suppresses high-frequency components.
+This formulation highlights the stabilising effect of the implicit method: the matrix $S = (I + \Delta t^2 \Omega)^{-1}$ is a Schur complement that acts as a preconditioner, suppressing high-frequency components.
 Consequently, the eigenvalues of $M^{\text{IM}}$ remain bounded within the unit circle for a wide range of $\Delta t$, leading to improved numerical stability.
 The Schur complement can be computed in $\mathcal{O}(m)$ instead of the typical $\mathcal{O}(m^3)$ operations using Gauss-Jordan elimination.